 We reinvested $550,000 of the proceeds in real estate crowdfunding to take advantage of cheaper valuations with higher net rental yields in the heartland, $550,000 in bonds, and $700,000 in various stocks and index funds.
 We went from what had been a lot of hassle to earn $60,000 a year in net rental income to completely hassle-free passive income with less risk exposure.

-RealtyShares is my favorite real estate crowdfunding platform because they are the largest, have the most funding, and are based in San Francisco.
-I’ve met with management multiple times before and have a total of $810,000 with them.
+Fundrise is my favorite real estate crowdfunding platform because they are the largest, have the most funding, and are based in Washington DC.
+They are pioneers in the eREIT space.
+I've personally invested $810,000 in real estate crowdfunding to diversify and earn income 100% passively.

 The Sacrifice Is Worth It

-In order to live off $213,000 a year in gross passive income in expensive San Francisco, we own a humble 1,920 square foot, three bedroom, two bathroom home and drive a car worth less than 1/10th our gross income.
+In order to live off our gross passive income in expensive San Francisco, we own a humble 1,920 square foot, three bedroom, two bathroom home and drive a car worth less than 1/10th our gross income.
 We seldom buy any new clothes and we take full advantage of all the free things the city has to offer during the weekdays.

 We will continue to save and invest in more passive income generating investments because we have a potentially huge expense coming up if we don't win the San Francisco public school lottery.
 That's right.
 Even if you pay $20,000 a year in property tax for a decade, your child has no guarantee of going to your neighborhood's public school.